mariavmartelli/mariavmartelli/README.md

 ## 🌱 What I Value

-- Technology should serve people — especially the most vulnerable
+- Technology should serve people
 - Knowledge must be free and shared
 - Code should have meaning and purpose
-- Security is also about care
 - Collective work creates stronger solutions

 ---